KeyofBlueS/xfce4-display-profile-chooser/README.md

 ```
 ```
 Options:
--s, --set-profile <profile_id>      Set a profile
+-s, --set-profile <profile_id>      Set a profile.
+Pass 'list' as <profile_id> to get a menu
--l, --list-profiles                 Show profiles list -v, --list-verbose                  Show profiles list with additional info -d, --list-default                  Show Default profile in profiles list -f, --list-fallback                 Show Fallback profile in profiles list -r, --remove-profile <profile_id>   Remove a profile -k, --skip-inactive                 Skip check on outputs configured as inactive -a, --disable-askkeep               Disable <Would you like to keep this configuration?> question -g, --gui                           Start with a graphical user interface -h, --help                          Show this help
+                                                   where you can choose a profile to set.
+-l, --list-profiles                 Show profiles list.
+-v, --list-verbose                  Show profiles list with additional info.
+-d, --list-default                  Show Default profile in profiles list.
+-f, --list-fallback                 Show Fallback profile in profiles list.
+-r, --remove-profile <profile_id>   Remove a profile.
+Pass 'list' as <profile_id> to get a menu
+                                                      where you can choose a profile to remove.
+-k, --skip-inactive                 Skip check on outputs configured as inactive.
+-a, --disable-askkeep               Disable <Would you like to keep this configuration?> question.
+-g, --gui                           Start with a graphical user interface.
+-h, --help                          Show this help.
 ```